 Near the water at our boat club there sometimes are little biting flies.
 They are devilishly fast and hard to keep away.
 I was sanding my boat and being bitten to distraction.
 I found a catnip plant, rubbed the leaves on my legs and exposed arms, and did not get a single bite after this.

 I have recently tried to distill essential oils from catnip with good success.
 Yields are small but the process works.
 I've added the oil to my insect repellent and it is much improved.

 Valerian is another herb that has much the same effect on cats as catnip.
 Valerian has similar chemicals to catnip and many cats will roll around and eat it in the same way as they react to catnip.
 With my cats it's a mixed reaction, some like it and react to it but others have not.

 Valerian has a long history of use as a calming herb and is often sold as a sleeping aid.
 It has much the same effect on humans as catnip and is easier to find because it is better known.
 It has a very characteristic odour and is usually taken as capsules rather than tea.
 I find it effective in helping me go to sleep when I start tossing and turning.
-I have not grown it yet, it's on my to-do list.
+I have a plant in my garden.
+The flowers smell like sweet cherries.